BelmY/wikiSDoR/Setting-up-OpenWebRX-on-a-Raspberry-Pi-2.md

 It is quite good from an embedded ARM board, but your PC would do of course better than that.

-I'm constantly working on getting OpenWebRX faster on the Pi (in the `dev` branch there are some manual assembly optimizations for NEON).
+I'm constantly working on getting OpenWebRX faster on the Pi (in the `dev` branch I've already done some manual assembly optimizations for NEON).

 You will have to set the `max_clients` and the `samp_rate` correctly.
 If you allow too much clients to connect, audio will lag for all of them (will get audio underruns), as the CPU just can't make it.